OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/sandump-tool.rst

 between Agent and vRouter (only DPDK mode) and provides interpretation of all the captured bytes.​

-Starting with Tungsten Fabric Release 2011, you can use *Sandump* tool on Windows machines.
+Starting with OpenSDN Release 2011, you can use *Sandump* tool on Windows machines.

 Sandesh is a southbound interface protocol based on Apache Thrift, to